CRISPRlab/CRISPRclassify/README.md

  - **Repeat:** Lists all distinct repeats for each locus (duplicates are excluded).
 Blue and yellow highlights in the repeat sequence indicate significant k-mers that were used for prediction of the subtype
  - **Repeat Count:** How many of this particular repeat are found at this locus (since duplicates are excluded from the grid)
  - **Probability:** The probability that this locus is the predicted subtype.
 Higher is better.
  - **Closest Strain:** Lists the strain with the closest matching repeat sequence from the original training set.
 Useful when working with metagenomes.
-More information on this strain from the training data can be found in the Download file after hitting the Download button.
+More information on this strain from the training data can be found in the **Download** file after hitting the **Download** button:
+  - Strain name
+  - Accession
+  - Location of CRISPR in genome
+  - CRISPR subtype previously determined by [Makarova et al.](https://pubmed.ncbi.nlm.nih.gov/31857715/)
+  - Matching repeat sequence

 ---